-The general aim of the MA in Specialised Translation is to offer advanced translator training within a broad-based educational and professional training programme.
-Students also have the opportunity to take related option modules depending on the areas in which they wish to specialise.
+The general aim of the MA Specialised Translation is to offer advanced translator training within a broad-based educational and professional training programme, with professional development to enhance students' knowledge of the translation and interpreting professions.
 All modules provide a practical and theoretical foundation within a rigorous academic framework that builds on a graduate level of study to develop Masters level achievement and high-level foundation training to enable students to succeed as professional linguists and/or engage in further research, if they so wish.

-At MA level, further aims are:
+At postgraduate level of studies, further aims are:

-- to provide experience in the design, execution and presentation of a piece of original work (MA Translation Project or MA Thesis); - to instil knowledge of appropriate research methods and how to apply them.
+- To provide experience in the design, execution and presentation of a piece of original work (MA Translation Project or MA Thesis); - To instil knowledge of appropriate research methods and how to apply them.

-More specifically, the MA in Specialised Translation aims to:
+More specifically, the MA Specialised Translation aims to:

-- train language specialists to a professional level in translation skills; - familiarise students with up-to-date information and terminology in relation to the various specialised fields covered by the core and option modules, both in the mother tongue and in the language(s) of study; - give insights at a practical level into the various aspects of a professional translation career and, at an academic level, into the processes and principles of translation.
+- Train language specialists to a professional level in translation skills; - Familiarise students with up-to-date information and terminology in relation to the various specialised fields covered by the core and option modules, both in the mother tongue and in the language(s) of study; - Give insights at a practical level into the various aspects of a professional translation career and, at an academic level, into the processes and principles of translation.